mdrideout/junjo-ai-studio-deployment-example/README.md

 #### App API Key Setup Steps:

 1. Navigate to [http://localhost:5153](http://localhost:5153) and create your user account, then sign in.
-2. Create an [API key](http://localhost:5153/api-keys) in the Junjo Server UI.
+2. Create an [API key](http://localhost:5153/api-keys) in the Junjo AI Studio UI.
 3. Set this key as the `JUNJO_SERVER_API_KEY` environment variable in your `.env` file.
 4. Recreate the `junjo-app` container to apply the new API key in the .env file:
     ```bash
     docker compose up --force-recreate --no-deps junjo-app -d
     ```

 > **Troubleshooting:** If you see a "failed to get session" error in the logs or have trouble logging in, try clearing your browser's cookies for `localhost` and restarting the services.
-This can happen if you have multiple Junjo server projects running on `localhost` and an old session cookie is interfering.
+This can happen if you have multiple Junjo AI Studio projects running on `localhost` and an old session cookie is interfering.

 **What You'll See:**
 - New workflow runs appearing every 5 seconds in the UI